 Neamt Castle, Romania

-Neamt Castle or Fortress is located in Targu Neamt, in the northern part of Romania.
-It dates from the 14th century.Continue to 13 of 13 below.
+Neamt Citadel, also known as Neamt Castle or Neamt Fortress, is located in Targu Neamt, in the northern part of Romania.
+It dates back to the 14th century.Continue to 13 of 13 below.

 13 of 13

 Kendeffy Castle, also known as Santamaria Orlea Castle, is located in Hunedoara County.
 Though the original castle on this site dates from the Middle Ages, the current castle exhibits Baroque details.
 It now serves as an inn.